NodeDiver/subscriptn-simple/fly-deployment-plan.md

 ## 📝 Summary

-This plan deploys SubscriptN to Fly.io with:
+This plan deploys Bitinfrashop to Fly.io with:
 - **App:** Next.js on shared-cpu-1x VM (256MB)
 - **Database:** PostgreSQL on shared-cpu-1x VM (3GB storage)
 - **Cost:** ~$5-7/month for low traffic